 When I was planning a trip to Santorini, I was worried if we would be able to find those beautiful places.
 But the truth is you can’t miss them.
-Yes, you might miss one or two, but you will find other twenty equally magical.
+Yes, you might miss one or two, but you will find the other twenty equally magical.

 When it comes to choosing the best photography spots in Santorini, keep in mind that every person has different expectations.
-Some of you might be are after the most Instagram-able photos of Santorini, while others look for unique photography spots or not-so-crowded places.
+Some of you might be after the most Instagram-able photos of Santorini, while others look for unique photography spots or not-so-crowded places.

 Where is the best view in Santorini?